ucb-rit/savio-training-slurm-2020/slurm.md

 ./a.out
 ```

+Here I get 4 cores by asking for 4 cpus-per-task.
+Could also do with --ntasks=4, but would need --nodes=1 to guarantee all cores are on one node.

-One can run jobs up to 10 days (using four or fewer cores) in this partition if you include `--qos=savio_long`.
+**One can run jobs up to 10 days (using four or fewer cores) in this partition if you include `--qos=savio_long`.**

 # Alternatives to the HTC partition for collections of serial jobs